memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ![img](assets/prometheus_01.png#center)

-We can also quickly verify if our SwapDEX node gets scraped by Prometheus by visiting the `Status-> Targets` page.
+We can also quickly verify if our SwapDEX node gets scraped by visiting the `Status-> Targets` page.

 ![img](assets/prometheus_02.png#center)